camel-tooling/vscode-camelk/didact/camelk/first-integration.md

 Now that you have an integration file, let's take a quick look at it.
 If you created the file yourself, go ahead and open it now.
 Go to the Explorer activity (Ctrl+Shift+E) and look at the workspace folders listed.

-If you clicked the link to create the sample project, you can find it in `first-camelk-integration/src/simple.groovy` in the Explorer view.
+If you clicked the link to create integration file earlier, look for `simple.java` in the Explorer view.

-- [ ] If you have the `first-camelk-integration` project in your workspace, you can [open the simple.groovy file in the editor.](didact://?commandId=vscode.openFolder&projectFilePath=first-camelk-integration/src/simple.groovy&completion=Opened%20the%20simple.groovy%20file "Opens the simple.groovy file"){.didact}
+- [ ] If you created the file in your workspace earlier, you can [open the simple.java file in the editor.](didact://?commandId=vscode.openFolder&projectFilePath=simple.java "Opens the simple.java file"){.didact}

-For this file, we're simply telling Camel to put the message `Hello Camel K from ${routeId}` in the console once every second.
+For this file, we're simply telling Camel to put the message `Hello Camel K from ${routeId}` in the console once a second.

 ## Step 3: Deploying the Integration